 Do you frequently experience jaw pain?
 Do you grind your teeth while you sleep?
-If you’re curious if you could benefit from a TMJ treatment or teeth grinding solution, contact Bell Dental Group for a free consultation!
+If you’re curious if you could benefit from a TMJ treatment or teeth grinding treatment, contact Bell Dental Group for a free consultation!

-At our Cincinnati, OH dentist office, Dr. Chuck Bell, Dr. Dave Bell Jr., Dr. Mary Petrie, Dr. Maggie Ernst, and our professional team offer a variety of services to help you improve your oral health and beyond!
+At our Cincinnati, OH dentist office, Dr. Chuck Bell, Dr. Dave Bell Jr., Dr. Mary Petrie, Dr. Maggie Ernst, and our professional dental team offer a variety of dental services to help you improve your oral health and beyond!